leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 ---
 layout: blog
-title: "S3 Rails File Uploads: The Complete How-To Guide"
+title: "Rails File Uploads to S3 on Heroku: The Complete How-To Guide"
 date: 2021-11-02T14:15:04.195Z
 thumbnail: /assets/uploads/undraw_code_review_re_woeb.png
 excerpt: This article describes how to use Ruby on Rails to upload files and